jonaygarciav/apuntes_de_adb/apuntes/ut03/fd-server40-mysql8.0-installation.md

 Securing the MySQL server deployment.

 Enter password for user root:

+The existing password for the user account root has expired.
+Please set a new password.

+New password:

+Re-enter new password:
 The 'validate_password' component is installed on the server.
 The subsequent steps will run with the existing configuration of the component.